ConorWarrilow/Academic-Success-Analysis/readme.md

 </div>
 </details>

-By now, we would've already already circulated the process a couple of times before investing time into our final design.
-Below is an example of how our workflow may look like after a few of these cycles.
+By this point, we would've already already circulated the process a couple of times before investing time into our final design.
+Below is simply an example of how our workflow may look after a few of these cycles.

 ## $${\color{#00A5A8}\text{5.1 Building a Pipeline}}$$
-To have an efficient workflow, it helps to build a strong pipeline.
+To have an efficient workflow, it helps to build a pipeline.

 To summarize, a pipeline is a streamlined and structured way to automate the end-to-end process of applying machine learning models.
-We can include all of our feature selection, feature engineering, and other processing steps into a single chained event.
+We can include all of our feature selection, feature engineering, and any other processing steps into a single chained event.
 We can even include the model itself if desired.

-Pipelinews ensure that each step is properly executed in the correct sequence, and that transformations are applied to the training and test data without data leakage.
-They also allow us to easily modify our process should we wish to make a change, or experiment with various preprocessing options.
+Pipelines ensure each step is properly executed in the correct sequence and that transformations are applied to the training and test data without data leakage.
+They also allow us to easily modify our process should we wish to make a change or experiment with various preprocessing options.

 Pipelines can feel complicated at first, however they're essential to learn once the processing procedure becomes more complicated.